 The island itself is a nature reserve and a great spot for nature lovers, from sea birds to seals, so grab yourself a pair of binoculars and take a look for yourself.
+Seals bask on the rocks on the far side of the island.
 Please be careful and don’t disturb the seals, stick to the walkways and enjoy the wildlife from a distance.

 The Waggonway is a pleasant walk or cycle, car-free, route inland from the coast, with various trails along disused railway tracks.

 We normally walk along Holywell Dene, a lovely nature reserve, and then join the Waggonway.
 Last time we went in June, we saw so much wildlife from tadpoles to butterflies and wildflowers galore.

 My final tip for the early risers is a walk to the sea front to enjoy the sun rise.